vashu1/data_snippets/laser/README.md

 -

 Get black and white pic.
+GIMP - Image-Mode-Greyscale   then  Colors-BrigghtnessContrast   File-Export as...

 Top will be at Y0, right at X0.

 	python3 _generate_straight.py woman_welder_small.png > woman.gcode